 Autumn is amazing in the Maine mountains, the splendid fall foliage on these dramatic peaks is picture perfect.
 In fact, people come from all around the world to see Maine’s fall foliage in the mountains – best viewed in late September and early October.

-Sunday River and Bethel have several mountain lodges and resort hotels including Sunday River Resort lodging and Bethel Inn Resort, for example.
+Sunday River and Bethel have several mountain lodges and resort hotels including Sunday River Resort.
 These resorts, as well as Sugarloaf Mountain Hotel, offer heated swimming pools, fitness facilities and spa services, and onsite dining.

 State Park Mountain Resorts in Maine